-Software Engineering Group @ University of Tartu
+Software Engineering & Information Systems Group @ University of Tartu

-The Software Engineering Group at University of Tartu's Institute of Computer Science conducts research and teaching in the field of software engineering with an emphasis on business process management and service-oriented computing.
-The group is also engaged in the Software Technology and Applications Competence Center - an industry-driven R&D that aims to develop next-generation solutions in the fields of data mining and software services.
+In addition to implementing national and European research projects, the group is engaged in the Software Technology and Applications Competence Center - an industry-driven R&D that aims to develop next-generation solutions in the fields of data mining and software services.

 The group is also responsible for the International Masters of Software Engineering and a number of software engineering courses at the undergraduate level.